ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

    * Desired size: 1, Min size: 0, Max size: 1

 2. If you're using a different AMI type than `Bottlerocket NVIDIA`, you may need to install the NVIDIA device plugin.
-   * If you use `AMI type: Bottlerocket NVIDIA`, there is no need to install NVIDIA device plugin.
+   * Please follow Step 4 to install the NVIDIA device plugin.
    * For other AMI types, you may need to install the NVIDIA device plugin DaemonSet in order to run GPU-enabled containers in your Amazon EKS cluster.
    If the GPU nodes have taints, add `tolerations` to `nvidia-device-plugin.yml` to enable the DaemonSet to schedule Pods on the GPU nodes."